MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-pipeline-metadata-v0.md

 :::moniker range=">=azure-pipelines-2020"

 <!-- :::editable-content name="description"::: -->
-Publish Pipeline Metadata to Evidence store.
+Use this task to publish Pipeline Metadata to the Evidence store.
 <!-- :::editable-content-end::: -->

 :::moniker-end